github/form-data-entries/README.md

 ## Why ponyfill?

 This package implements `FormData.entries` as a module [ponyfill](https://ponyfill.com/) rather than a polyfill. `FormData.entries` was a later addition to the `FormData` specification.
 Therefore browsers may support `FormData` but not the `entries` method.
 It would be dangerous to attempt to fill just this additional `entries` method in browsers that have partial support.
-This module only implements just `entries` as a standalone function which will even work in browsers with no `FormData` support.
+This module only implements `entries` as a standalone function which will even work in browsers with no `FormData` support.

-However, once `FormData.entries` is widely support this package should be considered obsolete.
+However, once `FormData.entries` is widely supported this package should be considered obsolete.

 ## Undefined Behavior